S3-working-group/s3-practical-guide/docs/all.md

 **Describe** those **deliverables** that are essential to the work of the delegatees.
 Explicitly name **who provides them** in each case (either from within the organization or from the outside world), and clarify the requirement that each deliverable is intended to fulfill.

 **Recommended format:** Provider and Deliverable(s).
-And, unless it’s already clear, add information about the Requirement: _[requirement]_ and _[anticipated impact]_.
+And, unless it's already clear, add information about the Requirement: (requirement) and (anticipated impact).

 **Examples**:

 1. For a sales team:

     **Provider:** Legal team

-    **Deliverable:** adaptation of standard contracts for specific customers _[requirement]_ to ensure the customer’s contract is in line with the unique agreements and terms negotiated, _[anticipated impact]_ aiding smooth business transactions and reducing the risk of contract disputes.
+    **Deliverable:** adaptation of standard contracts for specific customers (requirement) to ensure the customer's contract is in line with the unique agreements and terms negotiated, (anticipated impact) aiding smooth business transactions and reducing the risk of contract disputes.

 1. For a support team:

     **Provider:** development team

-    **Deliverable:** help from developers _[requirement]_ for technical assistance and resolution of complex issues, _[anticipated impact]_ to enable the support team to address customer queries more effectively and improve overall customer satisfaction with prompt issue resolution.
+    **Deliverable:** help from developers (requirement) for technical assistance and resolution of complex issues, (anticipated impact) to enable the support team to address customer queries more effectively and improve overall customer satisfaction with prompt issue resolution.

 3. For a development team:

     **Provider:** external consultancy
-    **Deliverable:** designs for new features on demand, including the graphical assets _[requirement]_ to support the development of innovative and user-centric design solutions, _[anticipated impact]_ that enhance the functionality and user experience of the development team's products, leading to more successful and marketable software solutions for our customers.
+    **Deliverable:** designs for new features on demand, including the graphical assets (requirement) to support the development of innovative and user-centric design solutions, (anticipated impact) that enhance the functionality and user experience of the development team's products, leading to more successful and marketable software solutions for our customers.

 4. For a training department:

     **Provider**: IT department

-    **Deliverable:** IT support for making certain online learning tools available _[requirement]_ that ensure seamless integration and functionality of online learning platforms, _[anticipated impact]_ to facilitate effective digital learning experiences, thereby improving the skills and competencies of employees across the organization.
+    **Deliverable:** IT support for making certain online learning tools available (requirement) that ensure seamless integration and functionality of online learning platforms, (anticipated impact) to facilitate effective digital learning experiences, thereby improving the skills and competencies of employees across the organization.

 5. For a research and development team:

     **Provider**: local university laboratory
-    **Deliverable:** testing facility with advanced testing and research facilities, _[requirement]_ to enable thorough experimentation and innovation, crucial for _[anticipated impact]_ developing cutting-edge products and technologies in line with industry standards and market expectations.
+    **Deliverable:** testing facility with advanced testing and research facilities, (requirement) to enable thorough experimentation and innovation, crucial for (anticipated impact) developing cutting-edge products and technologies in line with industry standards and market expectations.

 **Tips:**

 -   Include information that communicates what requirement a deliverable is intended to fulfill.
 -   Describe any relevant expectations relating to delivery.
--    When delegatees rely on a deliverable from another domain, ensure that they are explicitly listed as a customer of that other domain and include details about the deliverable in that other domain’s description.
+-   When delegatees rely on a deliverable from another domain, ensure that they are explicitly listed as a customer of that other domain and include details about the deliverable in that other domain's description.
 -   When describing deliverables, use a sentence or two to describe each one.
 Link to a _more detailed description_ if necessary.
 -   For deliverables provided by external partners, ensure these are clearly described in a contractual agreement.

 ###### External Constraints

-_What are important external constraints to the delegatees’ autonomy and influence?_
+_What are important external constraints to the delegatees' autonomy and influence?_

-External constraints are anything that limits the delegatees’ freedom to decide and act.
+External constraints are anything that limits the delegatees' freedom to decide and act.
 They may refer to customer requirements, the outside world, other essential stakeholders in the organization, overarching responsibilities the delegatees may have, or to the preference of the delegator.

-Some constraints only affect a single domain, others — referred to as **standard constraints** ——affect several domains (e.g. an entire branch, platform, or department), or even all domains of the organization (e.g. company-wide strategy, organization-wide rules, etc).
+Some constraints only affect a single domain, others – referred to as **standard constraints** – affect several domains (e.g. an entire branch, platform, or department), or even all domains of the organization (e.g. company-wide strategy, organization-wide rules, etc).

 Some external constraints are fixed while others may be negotiable with stakeholders.
 They can include:

 -   deadlines
 -   specific decisions requiring authorization (from the delegator, a representative of another domain, etc.)
 -   specific legal or regulatory constraints
 -   time, or budget constraints
 -   audits
 -   expected reporting
 -   organizational strategy or values
 -   limitations when essential resources are shared.

-**Describe** important constraints to the delegatees’ autonomy and influence and if necessary, offer some context to clarify why each constraint exists.
+**Describe** important constraints to the delegatees' autonomy and influence and if necessary, offer some context to clarify why each constraint exists.

-**Recommended format:** Constraint: _[requirement]_ and _[anticipated impact]_.
-If useful, describe the Driver to add context: _[current situation]_
+**Recommended format:** Constraint: (requirement) and (anticipated impact).
+If useful, describe the Driver to add context: (current situation)

 **Examples:**

-1. **Constraint**: _[requirement]_ Ensure that we have clearance from the provider for training external consultants, _[anticipated impact]_ so that we get the reduced rate for training. **Driver:** _[current situation]_ We have an agreement with the external services provider that external consultants only receive 50% of their hourly fee for attending training provided by our company.
+1. **Constraint**: (requirement) Ensure that we have clearance from the provider for training external consultants, (anticipated impact) so that we get the reduced rate for training. **Driver:** (current situation) We have an agreement with the external services provider that external consultants only receive 50% of their hourly fee for attending training provided by our company.
-2. **Constraint:** _[requirement]_ Prioritize work on projects with deadlines over time spent on training and development _[anticipated impact]_ so that we can keep to delivery dates agreed upon with customers.
+2. **Constraint:** (requirement) Prioritize work on projects with deadlines over time spent on training and development (anticipated impact) so that we can keep to delivery dates agreed upon with customers.
 (Driver is obvious in this case)
-3. **Constraint:** _[requirement]_ Monthly expenditure over $15k needs to be approved with the PM _[anticipated impact]_ to ensure total expenditure for the project remains within the overall budget.
+3. **Constraint:** (requirement) Monthly expenditure over $15k needs to be approved with the PM (anticipated impact) to ensure total expenditure for the project remains within the overall budget.
 (Driver is obvious in this case)
-4. **Constraint:** _[requirement]_ Consult with the Architecture Circle on decisions related to software architecture, _[anticipated impact]_ to ensure architectural coherence throughout all software products.
+4. **Constraint:** (requirement) Consult with the Architecture Circle on decisions related to software architecture, (anticipated impact) to ensure architectural coherence throughout all software products.
 (Driver is obvious in this case)
-5. **Constraint:** _[requirement]_ Schedule all hands meetings between 15:00 - 18:00 CEST, _[anticipated impact]_ so that team members from the various time-zones can work during typical working hours.
+5. **Constraint:** (requirement) Schedule all hands meetings between 15:00 - 18:00 CEST, (anticipated impact) so that team members from the various time-zones can work during typical working hours.
 (Driver is obvious in this case)
-6. **Constraint**: _[requirement]_ For projects larger than 3 person months, the team needs to have their project plan approved by the delegator, _[anticipated impact]_ so that they can bring in their project management experience. **Driver:** _[current situation]_ the team does not currently feel confident managing large projects, alone.
+6. **Constraint**: (requirement) For projects larger than 3 person months, the team needs to have their project plan approved by the delegator, (anticipated impact) so that they can bring in their project management experience. **Driver:** (current situation) the team does not currently feel confident managing large projects, alone.
-7. **Constraint**: _[requirement]_ Deliver the finished product to the integration team by 01 Feb _[anticipated impact]_ so that they have time to complete integration before then non-negotiable project deadline on 10 March.
+7. **Constraint**: (requirement) Deliver the finished product to the integration team by 01 Feb (anticipated impact) so that they have time to complete integration before then non-negotiable project deadline on 10 March.
 (Driver is obvious in this case)

 **Tips:**

 -   For each constraint, clarify what is required and what the anticipated impact of fulfilling the requirement is expected to be.
 Add further information to clarify the context where useful.
 -   Describe in detail those constraints that are specific to this domain.
 Link to information about **standard constraints** that are also relevant to other domains as well, or to the whole organization.
 -   If the reason why the constraint exists is unclear, provide some context by describing (or referencing) the organizational driver (current situation) behind the constraint.
 -   Certain external constraints may lead to key challenges for the delegatees.
 -   Constraints within the company should enable organizational effectiveness overall.
-If an internal constraint impedes effectiveness, it’s worth reviewing if and how it can be changed.
+If an internal constraint impedes effectiveness, it's worth reviewing if and how it can be changed.
 External constraints may or may not directly support organizational effectiveness but they need to be adhered to regardless (because the organization is powerless to change it).

 ###### Key Challenges

 _What are the most important known (or anticipated) challenges the delegatees might face?_

-Key challenges relate to situations that might significantly impede the delegatees’ ability to successfully account for the domain and where what’s required to deal with those situations is variable or not obvious.
+Key challenges relate to situations that might significantly impede the delegatees' ability to successfully account for the domain and where what's required to deal with those situations is variable or not obvious.
 Explicitly describing key challenges enables delegatees to monitor and decide how to prepare for and respond to them, should they occur.

 Key challenges include:

 -   risks and vulnerabilities
 -   variables (e.g. weather)
 -   uncertainty and complexity
 -   lack of skills or resources

 **Describe** the _Driver_, the situation that is (or might be) challenging and the (anticipated) effect this would have on the organization.
 Include information about  how this might impede the ability of the delegatees to successfully account for this domain.

-**Recommended format:** Driver: _[current situation]_ and _[(anticipated) effect]_
+**Recommended format:** Driver: (current situation) and (anticipated or current) effect

 **Examples:**

-1. _[current situation]_ Changing legal requirements that need to be included in our software are often only announced a few weeks before taking effect _[anticipated effect]_ which can make it difficult to respond to the changes in time.
+1. (current situation) Changing legal requirements that need to be included in our software are often only announced a few weeks before taking effect (anticipated effect) which can make it difficult to respond to the changes in time.
-2. _[current situation]_ Due to differing priorities, partners are sometimes unavailable when we need their services, _[effect]_ making it difficult to meet project deadlines.
+2. (current situation) Due to differing priorities, partners are sometimes unavailable when we need their services, (effect) making it difficult to meet project deadlines.
-3. _[current situation]_ Our codebase is old, incoherent and poorly maintained, and we lack the funds to clean up the code. _[effect]_ Therefore it’s hard to estimate how long adding a new feature will take, and changes can lead to bugs and security issues.
+3. (current situation) Our codebase is old, incoherent and poorly maintained, and we lack the funds to clean up the code. (effect) Therefore it's hard to estimate how long adding a new feature will take, and changes can lead to bugs and security issues.
-4. _[current situation]_ Customer purchases are highly weather dependent _[effect]_ which makes it difficult to optimize perishable stock and staffing.
+4. (current situation) Customer purchases are highly weather dependent (effect) which makes it difficult to optimize perishable stock and staffing.
-5. _[current situation]_ We’re threatened by an economic crisis, _[anticipated effect]_ which could significantly impact our ability to meet our sales target.
+5. (current situation) We're threatened by an economic crisis, (anticipated effect) which could significantly impact our ability to meet our sales target.
-6. _[current situation]_ Some team members have their main responsibilities in other domains, _[anticipated effect]_ which can sometimes make it difficult for them to free up enough time for work in this domain
+6. (current situation) Some team members have their main responsibilities in other domains, (anticipated effect) which can sometimes make it difficult for them to free up enough time for work in this domain
-7. _[current situation]_ Due to cultural differences, there is a diversity of norms and expectations across the different teams _[effect]_ which has in the past led to miscommunication, conflict and ineffectiveness.
+7. (current situation) Due to cultural differences, there is a diversity of norms and expectations across the different teams (effect) which has in the past led to miscommunication, conflict and ineffectiveness.

 **Tips:**

 -   There are always some challenges that you need to address.
 Try to list at least three!
 -   Keep your descriptions objective.
 -   When identifying key challenges, consider customers, the outside world, the organization itself, the delegator and the specific delegatees.
 -   Managing a key challenge might become a key responsibility as well, e.g. "_ongoingly manage risk X_".
 -   When deciding how to prepare or respond to key challenges, include the delegator if helpful.

 ###### Key Resources